-Following its formation in 2011, the FMA was provided with the much-needed tools to help it repair New Zealand’s reputation in respect of financial dealings.
+Following its formation in 2011, the FMA was provided with the much-needed tools to help it repair New Zealand’s reputation with regard to financial dealings.
 Previous years had seen a number of scandals and mishaps that severely damaged its reputation and left a number of people very much out of pocket.

-Introducing FMA Forex brokers was considered to be an important part of the improvements.
-Because previously the weakly regulated market had allowed a number of people and organizations to get away with almost anything.
-Once the FMA had been introduced companies offering financial services were forced to adhere to certain international regulations and follow a code of conduct.
+Introducing FMA Forex brokers was considered to be an important element of the improvements, because previously the weakly regulated market had allowed a number of people and organisations to get away with almost anything.
+Once the FM was introduced, companies offering financial services were forced to adhere to certain international regulations and to follow a code of conduct.

 An FMA Forex broker has to undergo constant scrutiny by the FMA.
-Because this is one sure fire way to ensure businesses operate in a fair and responsible manner, with emphasis on the customer.
-The FMA hasn’t overcome all its problems and still has issues keeping track of all its responsibilities.
-But choosing an FMA Forex broker is still a very sensible option for New Zealand investors.
+This is one sure-fire way to ensure that businesses operate in a fair and responsible manner, with emphasis on the customer.
+The FMA hasn’t overcome all its problems, and still has issues keeping track of all its responsibilities, but choosing an FMA Forex broker is still a very sensible option for New Zealand investors.

-In 2011, when the FMA was formed, a number of businesses that were already registered lost their licenses.
-The FMA were issuing licenses to new companies, but some of the old firms got caught up, even though some of them were conducting legitimate business.
-Of course, this made a number of firms unhappy, but thankfully the FMA was able to establish a process whereby old businesses could apply for a license.
-Provided they were complying with the new rules and regulations they were granted a license.
+In 2011, when the FMA was formed, a number of businesses that were already registered lost their licences.
+The FMA were issuing licences to new companies, but some of the old firms got caught up, even though some of them were conducting legitimate business.
+Of course, this made a number of firms unhappy, but thankfully the FMA was able to establish a process whereby old businesses could apply for a licence, and provided they were complying with the new rules and regulations they were granted a license.

-The FMA ensures all Forex brokers that are regulated are held accountable for their conduct.
-Any failure is frowned upon and the breaker of the rules could receive a hefty fine.
-It is also possible, in an extreme case, for an FMA Forex broker to lose their license.
-This is a big improvement for Forex traders, as previously infractions were mostly ignored, and firms were able to operate how ever they wanted.
+The FMA ensures that all Forex brokers that are regulated are held accountable for their conduct.
+Any failure is frowned upon, and the breaker of the rules could receive a hefty fine.
+It is also possible, in an extreme case, for an FMA Forex broker to lose their licence.
+This is a big improvement for Forex traders, as previously infractions were mostly ignored, and firms were able to operate however they wanted.

-The FMA is currently involved in developing a number of anti-money laundering policies.
-This is one of its roles, specified in the Money Laundering and Countering of Terrorism Act 2009.
+The FMA is currently involved in developing a number of anti-money-laundering policies.
+This is one of its roles, specified in the Money Laundering and Countering of Terrorism Act of 2009.
 Regulated financial providers are compelled to comply with the policies.
-The FMA works tirelessly towards it goal which is to protect the overall interests of the nation.
-All regulated members have to agree to regular audits conducted to ensure all financial transactions are carried out according to the FMA’s rules.
+The FMA works tirelessly towards its goal, which is to protect the overall interests of the nation.
+All regulated members have to agree to regular audits conducted to ensure that all financial transactions are carried out according to the FMA’s rules.

-FMA also holds the education of consumers very dear and provides a good range of online resources so that consumers can better educate themselves in respect of the financial markets.
-And the FMA also hands out some pretty sound advice for the general public with regards investments.
+The FMA also holds the education of consumers very dear, and provides a good range of online resources so that consumers can better educate themselves about the financial markets.
+The FMA also hands out some pretty sound advice for the general public with regard to investments.
 Investors are advised to be diligent and base decisions on careful research when dealing with Forex brokers and other financial entities.

-In conclusion, we have to say that choosing an FMA regulated Forex broker is a wise choice for anyone living in New Zealand.
-The FMA has consumers interests at heart and does its utmost to ensure that all companies in the financial industry follow the rules and procedures.
+In conclusion, we have to say that choosing an FMA-regulated Forex broker is a wise choice for anyone living in New Zealand.
+The FMA has consumers’ interests at heart, and does its utmost to ensure that all companies in the financial industry follow its rules and procedures.

 The FMA is working with a number of other bodies to create a stable and safe business environment in New Zealand.
-Anyone choosing to use a regulated provider for a particular financial service should be able to sleep at night, knowing the FMA has their back.
+Anyone choosing to use a regulated provider for a particular financial service should be able to sleep at night knowing the FMA has their back.
 Forex trading can be a very risky form of investment, and staying safe is of vital importance.
-Picking the best possible Forex broker as a partner is a vital part of the experience.
-Get it wrong and you could find yourself crying all the way to the bank.
-Get it right and you’ll be well on the way to great Forex trading success.
+Picking the best possible Forex broker as a partner is a vital part of the experience; get it wrong and you could find yourself crying all the way to the bank.
+Get it right, though, and you’ll be well on the way to great Forex trading success!